European Studies

 Course Description

-This programme offers the chance to undertake a substantial piece of work that is worthy of publication and which makes an original contribution to the study of contemporary Europe.
-Students will begin on the MPhil, and will need to meet certain requirements to be upgraded to PhD status.
+The European Institute’s MPhil/PhD programme offers students the opportunity to undertake a substantial piece of work worthy of publication, and which makes an original contribution to the study of contemporary Europe.
+We offer particular expertise in the subfields of Political Economy; Politics and Policy; Culture and Society; and Migration.

 Entry Requirements / Admissions